bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:40 AM CT, May 04</p>
+<p class="updated_time"> Latest data: 09:48 AM CT, May 04</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 78°, which is 11° **warmer** than yesterday.
-Tomorrow is expected to be 17° *colder* than today.
+Today's high is 77°, which is 11° **warmer** than yesterday.
+Tomorrow is expected to be 15° *colder* than today.

 Currently:

-- 64°
+- 69°
-- Mostly Clear
+- Breezy and Partly Cloudy
-- 72% humidity
+- 58% humidity
 - 14 mph wind
-- 19% cloud cover
+- 49% cloud cover
-- 34 AQI 🟩
+- 33 AQI 🟩
-- 0.52 inches of rain expected in the next 48 hours
+- 0.36 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>